 Wash and dry the apple.

-I wash my apples with warm water and I massage them (that just sounds weird) with a paper towel to make sure the wax is all off and won’t mess with the caramel.
+I wash my apples and I massage them (that just sounds weird) with a paper towel to make sure the wax is all off and won’t mess with the caramel.

 My apples are refrigerated before I dip.

 Last, but not least, the magic pot, my cauldron.

 The 360 4 Quart Stockpot heats evenly so I never and I mean never worry about burning or scorching.